arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started/content.md

 ![Clean contact on the Opta™](assets/opta-clean-contact.png)

-Let's run a simple sketch to test the output relays on Opta™: in this sketch all the 4 relays are closing and reopening their contacts and after each relay's cycle a led will be turned on to provide visual feedback.
+Let's run a simple sketch to test the output relays on Opta™: in this sketch all the 4 relays are closing and reopening their contacts and, after each relay's cycle, a led will be turned on to provide visual feedback.
-To activate the relays and run this sketch you need to provide Opta™ with a voltage from 12 to 24 V DC by connecting it to a proper power supply.
+To activate the relays and run this sketch, you need to provide energy to Opta™ with a voltage from 12 to 24 V DC by connecting it to a proper power supply.

 Opta™ has dedicated terminals for power supply located in the upper part of Opta™ and next to the inputs.
 They are duplicated to help the user to connect the power supply and any common part to the input terminals but they have the same potential (upon polarity).